 Two weeks ago, I posted that you can’t simply serve a U.S. subsidiary of a foreign company & get the parent on the hook in a lawsuit.
 For such an idea to work, your state’s public policy has to disregard the corporate veil.
 Only one state has done so– and under very limited circumstances.
 [That was Illinois, where they did it by statute, and where the idea only pertains to Illinois subsidiaries.
 That’s how we got Schlunk, the seminal case in Hague Service Convention jurisprudence.
 No other state does it, that I know of.]

-Another misconception seems to pop up from time to time: the thought that you can serve a foreign* corporation by delivery to the Secretary of State wherever the case is being heard.
+Another misconception seems to pop up from time to time: the thought that you can serve a foreign* corporation by delivery to the Secretary of State wherever the case is being heard because the Secretary is a statutory agent.
 Sorry, but it just ain’t so.
 When you do serve via the SoS, ask yourself, “what do they do with it?”

 But what if the defendant is foreign in the “you need a passport to go there” sense?